Steven Meisel: Fashion campaigns

 Meisel has shot for Versace, Valentino, Dolce & Gabbana, Balenciaga, Loewe, Calvin Klein, Alberta Ferretti, and Barneys New York.
 Since 2004 to 2016, Meisel has shot Prada campaigns each season.
 Then he moved to Zara.
-In May 2008, he shot friend Madonna for the cover of Vanity Fair, and later that year he shot her for the 2009 spring campaign by Louis Vuitton.
+In May 2008, he shot Madonna for the cover of Vanity Fair, and later that year he shot her for the 2009 spring campaign by Louis Vuitton.

 He is a close friend of designer Anna Sui, for whom he has also shot several campaigns, even though Sui rarely uses advertising to promote her clothing.

 Influence

-As one of the most powerful photographers in the fashion industry, Meisel is credited with "discovering" or promoting the careers of many successful models over the last 40 years, including Linda Evangelista, Guinevere Van Seenus, Karen Elson, Amber Valletta, Kristen McMenamy, Stella Tennant, Raquel Zimmermann, Saskia de Brauw, Sasha Pivovarova, Jessica Stam, Naomi Campbell, Christy Turlington, Lexi Boling, Iris Strubegger, Lara Stone, Coco Rocha, Natalia Vodianova, Vanessa Axente, Lindsey Wixson, Elise Crombez, Doutzen Kroes and Snejana Onopka.
+As one of the most recognised photographers in the fashion industry, Meisel is attributed to unearthing or promoting the careers of many successful models over the last 40 years, including Linda Evangelista, Guinevere Van Seenus, Karen Elson, Amber Valletta, Kristen McMenamy, Stella Tennant, Raquel Zimmermann, Saskia de Brauw, Sasha Pivovarova, Jessica Stam, Naomi Campbell, Christy Turlington, Lexi Boling, Iris Strubegger, Lara Stone, Coco Rocha, Natalia Vodianova, Vanessa Axente, Lindsey Wixson, Elise Crombez, Doutzen Kroes and Snejana Onopka.

 Controversies

 Meisel's work often addresses social issues such as racism, addiction, and cultural self-absorption, and the photographer has a history of controversial photoshoots.
 One example includes an editorial in 2007, where he depicted models in designer outfits being harassed by soldiers, drawing inspiration from the Iraq war.
 The images were deemed as glamorizing violence and rape.
 A 2010 article by The Guardian noted that Meisel "clearly considers himself a bit of a provocateur" and questioned his sense of taste and appropriateness.
 He frequently satirizes the mannerisms and extravagance of the fashion world.
 One example is the editorial "Makeover Madness," which spanned eighty pages in Vogue Italia in 2005 and depicted models undergoing various body interventions, dressed in couture but wrapped in gauze.
 Other photoshoots by Meisel have also been met with criticism.
-In a July 2006 issue of Vogue Italia, he created a controversial photoshoot " described as "a fun take on rehab chic".
+In a July 2006 issue of Vogue Italia, he created a controversial photoshoot described as "a fun take on rehab chic".
 A September 2006 photoshoot for the magazine, entitled "State of Emergency", was also criticized for eroticizing torture and police brutality.